gh-unit/gh-unit/README.md

 Now you should be ready to Build and Run the `Test` target.

-You should see something similar to the following:
+You should see something like:

 ![gh-unit-iphone2](http://rel.me.s3.amazonaws.com/gh-unit/images/gh-unit-iphone2.jpg)